mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 ### The rise and fall of audio formats

 In 1948, Columbia introduced 12-inch-diameter discs made of polyvinyl chloride acetate, or simply vinyl.
-With smaller grooves and a slower rotation speed of 33⅓ RPM, they could be played for much longer and became known as 'long-play' records or LPs.
+With smaller grooves and a slower rotation speed of 33⅓ RPM, they could be played for much longer and became known as "long-play" records or LPs.
 The following year, RCA Victor introduced 7-inch-diameter vinyl records designed to be played at 45 RPM, which became referred to as simply "45's".
 These two vinyl formats – the 12-inch LP and the 7-inch 45 – went on to become the dominant forms of commercially-available audio media for nearly thirty years until the rise of cassettes in the late 70's and the introduction of CDs in the late 80's.

 Around 2010, digital distribution of music files became the predominant form of music releases via services like iTunes, Spotify, and Apple Music.
 Interestingly, while CDs continue to fall in popularity, vinyl and cassette releases have actually _increased_ since around 2010, signaling a revival of interest in and demand for analog formats.

 Because Discogs tracks the format of each release and the year it was released, we can query this information and visualize the results using Tableau.
 To do so, I connected my Tableau application directly to my local PostgreSQL database and used a custom SQL query as a data source.
-The query that returns the number of releases by year and format takes a relatively long amount of time (about 24 seconds) but the result is very small in terms of space on disk, so I used an 'extract' connection on the data source.
-This means the query only needs to be evaluated once, and subsequent sort/filter steps applied in Tableau will not cause it to be re-evaluated, saving a massive amount of time.
-However, if the database were to be updated, the extraction would need to be repeated to update the data source.

 <details>
     <summary>SQL Query</summary>